 One of the best ways to start any project, whether it is on your land, in your family, or with your mindset, is truly understanding where you’re at.
 What are the strengths?
 What are the weaknesses?
 What do you need help with?
 Asking questions like these, but many more of them will help you so much in the long run.
 We want to use the resources we’ve got to the best of our ability, and that gets a lot harder to do when we aren’t taking stock of what’s already around us.
 We go over this a lot more in-depth in Module 1 of the Pando Academy Course.

 You will save yourself so much time, energy, and money if you start with Zone 0.
 Don’t tackle your back orchard if your home isn’t complete.
 Just like you shouldn’t work on impacting the community if your mindset isn’t right.
 Start with 0, then branch out as inner zones are completed.
 We talk more about these zones in terms of influence in Module 2 of the Pando Academy Course.

 Sometimes it can be hard to start slow.
 Dreams and goals are exciting things.
 To fight off impatience and overexcitement, take joy in the journey and stay present throughout.
 When we were in Montana working on our projects, I would tell myself, “I will be happy …. when the house is built… when we are collecting our own rainwater… when we are out of this trailer… when winter is over…” It really didn’t matter, I was choosing not to be happy and content where I was at, and that totally sabotaged me, and in turn, our family.

 I guess this is really a post of learning from our mistakes so you don’t make the same.
-If there’s a time you made the same mistake, come share it with us in our Slack community.
+If there’s a time you made the same mistake, come share it with us in our Community.
 And if you’re ready to start working on your personal Zone 0, your mindset, our FREE Dreamcatcher Mini-Course is a great place to start.